NeoGeographyToolkit/StereoPipeline/docs/pinholemodels.rst

 A rational polynomial coefficient model.

-In this model, one goes from undistorted coordinates :math:`(x, y)` to distorted coordinates via the formula
+In this model, one goes from undistorted *normalized* coordinates :math:`(x, y)` to distorted *normalized* coordinates via the formula

 .. math::